Meditation classes connect you with vital spiritual energy.

 - Feeling at peace and connected

-- Feeling unified and open
+- Feeling open and whole

 “During the COVID crisis, Soken introduced me to meditation.